iamjakeirl/jorkTemplate/README.md

-# React Native Template with Development Stack
+# Expo + React Native Template with Development Stack

 A modern React Native template using Expo's app router, featuring a complete development stack for building production-ready mobile applications.
 I reccomend a .cursorrules and some mcp setup if you use this with cursor.